velicharlasrilekha/fanta-usingFront-end/README.md

-it is an fanta project using an front-end like html,css
+it is an fanta project using an front-end like html,css and js